GillesArcas/numsed/README.md

 The following limitations are checked during conversion:

-* there is no list and as a consequence no parallel assignments nor multiple return results
+* functions must be defined as module level instructions
 * functions have only positional arguments with no default values
-* it is not possible to define a function inside a function
+* functions must return integer (with the exception of he predefined function divmod)
 * print has always a single argument

 Some choices in implementation break the comparison with python script results: